-Direct costs are those costs that have been budgeted at the individual asset level in the scheme and include:
+Direct costs are those costs that have been budgeted for each tariff group, including:

 - (a) operations relating to the day-to-day costs of delivering water and meeting compliance obligations.
-Operations activities include: - (i) dam operations, which relate to managing dams and weirs.
-It is the largest direct cost category and activities include providing information and services to customers, monitoring water flows, meeting regulatory requirements for compliance, safety, and flood management, and developing system operating plans for infrastructure; and - group support and catchment management, which include delivering catchment maintenance services (including recreation areas) for operational assets.
-Activities include implementation of asset management plans and meeting compliance obligations (recreation services, public safety, catchment conservation); - (b) repairs and maintenance, which relate to maintaining assets that support irrigation water supply including: - (i) scheduled maintenance generated by the corporate information system (CIS); - (ii) planned maintenance, which comprises scheduled inspections and strategic maintenance; and - (iii) reactive maintenance, which results from unplanned breakdowns.
+Operations activities include: - dam operations, which relate to managing dams and weirs.
+It is the largest direct cost category and activities include providing information and services to customers, monitoring water flows, meeting regulatory requirements for compliance, safety, and flood management, and developing system operating plans for infrastructure; and - group support and catchment management, which include delivering catchment maintenance services (including recreation areas).
+Activities include implementation of asset management plans and meeting compliance obligations (recreation services, public safety, catchment conservation); - (b) repairs and maintenance of assets that support irrigation water supply including: - (i) scheduled maintenance generated by the corporate information system (CIS); - (ii) planned maintenance (e.g. scheduled inspections); and - (iii) reactive maintenance, which results from unplanned breakdowns.